Michigan Domestic Violence Defense Attorneys

 - Exclusive Use of Home – A court may order that the complaint have exclusive use of a marital or joint home even if it is jointly owned or solely owned by the defendant charged with domestic violence.

-- Custody and Financial Consequences – Most divorce judges will consider domestic violence allegations, accusations and convictions when determining child custody, visitation and assets division in a divorce case.
-Sometimes the mere allegations of domestic violence can result in suspension of parenting time or supervised parenting time.
+- Custody and Financial Consequences – Most divorce judges will consider domestic violence allegations, accusations, and convictions when determining child custody, visitation, and assets division in a divorce case.
+Sometimes the mere allegations of domestic violence can result in the suspension of parenting time or supervised parenting time.

 Free Consultation for Domestic Assault Charges